 The first step in creating your plan is to make a list of the top 10 disasters that could theoretically affect you.

 Each disaster will now have two scores – likelihood and damage – which will be a number from 1 to 10.

 For each one, multiply the two scores together to get a ‘risk score’ out of 100.
 Now you can list the disasters in order of risk, starting with the highest score.

 Now go through the list one by one and imagine each disaster has just happened.
 What would you need to do first?
 Write down your priorities.

 As you proceed down the list, you will find that certain priorities keep repeating.
 These will form the basis of your disaster recovery plan.

-The following template should help you to build your own bespoke business continuity plan.
+The following template should help you to build your own bespoke business recovery plan.